 foodpro is strictly a trade event for professionals working in the food and beverage manufacturing industry and contractors servicing these industries.
 Persons not in these industries, including children and students under the age of 15 will not be admitted.

 I'm an exhibitor, where can I order my badge?

 Exhibitor badges can be ordered through the Exhibitor Services Website.
 Please contact your stand coordinator for log in details.
-Log in details and information will be made available in March 2020.
+Log in details and information will be made available closer to the show.